uicids560/Efficient-Deep-Training/README.md

 <sub>Source: Compilation based on Krishnateja et al.(2021)</sub>

+### RANDOM

 ## How to Reproduce the Results
-Both models, ResNet18 and GoogLeNet, have Jupyter notebooks with the different types of strategy data selection (CRAIG, GLISTER, and Entire Dataset).
-To reproduce the results, just follow and run each section on the Jupyter notebook.
+Each folder contains Jupyter notebooks with the code implemented on both models, ResNet18 and GoogLeNet.
+Each model has 5 different types of strategy data selection (CRAIG, GLISTER, GradMatch, Random, and Entire Dataset).
+To reproduce the results, just follow and run each section on the Jupyter notebooks.
+Some hyper-parameters can be modified based on each algorithm and model structure.

 The following hyper-parameters can be modified: